SAP/cloud-identity-developer-guide/docs/Libraries/nodejs/sap_ams/sap_ams.md

 #### Custom XssecAuthProvider

-It is possible to override the `XssecAuthProvider` implementation used by the default `CdsAuthProvider` internally to a different implementation.
+It's possible to override the `XssecAuthProvider` implementation used inside the default `CdsAuthProvider` with a different implementation.

 For example, the following snippet shows how it can be replaced in projects where the authentication middleware provides either an `IdentityServiceSecurityContext` or an `XsuaaSecurityContext` and both shall be authorized based on policies.